Countries that broke away from the Ottoman Empire include:

 This evolved into a tragic genocide of millions of Armenians, Assyrians, Greeks and other minorities.

-Kaiser Wilhelm II sent military officers to train and upgrade Turkey's forces, resulting in a Ottoman-German Alliance.
+Kaiser Wilhelm II sent military officers to train and upgrade Turkey's military forces, resulting in a Ottoman-German Alliance.

 German General Fritz Bronsart von Schellendorf, Chief of Staff at the Ottoman General Headquarters, supported the massacre of Armenians as retribution for their "treason."

 "Germany's Oriental Propaganda Department in Berlin counseled and urged the government of the Young Turks to declare a 'Holy War' and did not demand a cessation once this declaration evolved into a policy of 'annihilation of the Christians' under conditions of Germany's 'shared responsibility.'

 The 2016 movie, "The Promise," starring actors Christian Bale, Oscar Isaac and Charlotte Le Bon, depicted the Ottoman-German Alliance, with the subsequent Armenian genocide in the last days of the Ottoman Empire.

 The First Balkan War led up to World War I.

 Beginning in 1914, it eventually involved more than 70 million military personnel across the globe and resulted in over 38 million casualties.

 Allied Powers included: